KristianOellegaard/django-hvad/docs/public/quickstart.rst

     >>> obj.description_author
     u'Jonas Obrist'

-.. note:: I use :meth:`hvad.manager.TranslationQueryset.language` here because
+.. note:: I use :meth:`~hvad.manager.TranslationQueryset.language` here because
-          I'm in an interactive shell, which is not necessarily in English, in your normal views, you can usually omit the call to that method, since the environment should already be in a valid language when in a request/response cycle.
+          I'm in an interactive shell, which is not necessarily in English.
+In your normal views, you can usually omit the language simply writing `MyModel.objects.language().get(...)`.
+This will use
+          :func:`~django.utils.translation.get_language`
+          to get the language the environment is using at the time of the call.

 Let's get all Django applications which have a description written by ``'Jonas Obrist'`` (in English)::